Kylie Stine | Apr 21, 2022

 Whether you spend your days on your feet or at a desk, travel can take its share of tolls on your body.
 Lengthy car rides, camped airplane seats, handling heavy luggage, long walks in the wrong shoes, the list goes on.
 Not to mention, the stress of making hotel, flight, restaurant, and excursion reservations (and getting to these places in a timely fashion) can actually cause your body to hurt physically.

 For these reasons, add a massage to your list of reservations on your next trip — especially if the purpose of your vacation is to relax and unwind.
 When done right, a massage can allow you to rest and reset your mind and body while away from home.
-We’ve compiled a list of seven US resorts with the extraordinary spa services.
+We’ve compiled a list of six U.S. resorts with extraordinary spa services.

 Everything’s bigger in Texas!
 The luxurious Lake Austin Spa Resort allows guests a place of style and simplicity.
 The lakefront location is a center for serenity, and the resort spa blends modern and traditional techniques that take guests on a refreshing journey to tranquility.